-- 4.3.
-The site is located to the west of Junction 10, M56.
-Stretton and benefits from nearby local amenities within Stretton and south Warrington.
-It also has benefit of easy access to Stockton Heath, the nearby core area for social and retail amenities - 4.4.
+4.3.
+The site is located to the west of Junction 10, M56, Stretton and benefits from nearby local amenities within Stretton and south Warrington.
+It also has benefit of easy access to Stockton Heath, the nearby core area for social and retail amenities.

+4.4.
 There are two main centres of employment along the M56 at the adjacent motorway junctions.
-Appleton & Stretton Trading Estates is located 2 miles east of the site and Daresbury Business Park is located around 3 miles to the west. - 4.5.
+Appleton & Stretton Trading Estates is located 2 miles east of the site and Daresbury Business Park is located around 3 miles to the west.

+4.5.
 Although having motorway access, Daresbury Business Park and Appleton & Stretton Trading Estates lack integration with local settlements and consequently rely heavily on the car as a primary form of transport.
-The majority of cars travelling east to west rely on the B5356/Hatton Lane and have to currently pass through the Hatton Lane/A49/Stretton Road signalised Junction. - 4.6.
-In conjunction with other land under control of Wallace, namely, Land at Junction 10, M56, Stretton to which separate submission is made, the vision for this site provides the opportunity for more sustainable and comprehensive local highway solution by diverting traffic flows around the existing signalised A49/ Stretton Road/ Hatton Lane Junction.
+The majority of cars travelling east to west rely on the B5356/Hatton Lane and have to currently pass through the Hatton Lane/A49/Stretton Road signalised Junction.

+4.6.
+In conjunction with two other sites under the control of Wallace, namely, Land at Junction 10, M56, Stretton and Land south of Hatton Lane to which separate submissions are made, the vision for this site provides a more sustainable and comprehensive local highway solution by diverting traffic flows around the existing signalised A49/Stretton Road/ Hatton Lane Junction.
 It provides the opportunity to build new homes whilst utilising existing local amenities with direct access to public transport.
 The site has access to an existing network, which will allow connections to Warrington and the wider area.
-This is highlighted on Strategic Site Location Plan (09012-Stretton 2-STAN-P003).
+This is highlighted on Strategic Site Location Plan

-The Case for Allocating Land South of Hatton Lane, Stretton
+The Case for Allocating Land North of Hatton Lane, Stretton